 Credits: 1

 MUS 302 Music Theory III

 This course further develops the tonal palette, to include secondary functions, chromaticism, linear chords, and distant key relationships.
 Our study of the harmonic richness of tonal music will lead to an exploration of formal structure and innovation in the music of Bach, Mozart, Haydn, Beethoven, Schubert, Schumann, Chopin, Brahms, and other composers.
-Not offered in 2006-2007.
+This course is offered in the fall semester.

 Prerequisite: Music 301.